 That’s it!
 Congratulations, you have just glued your extensions and have a full head of voluminous locks!

 What about washing?
 Everyone recommends a sulfate-free shampoo that will gently remove any excess oils from your hair.
 We, on the other hand, prefer washing with hair conditioner only.
 Be careful of how you scrub and avoid the glued parts.
 Do not tug on the extensions while they’re wet because they could slip out.

 It is recommended for all hair extensions to be air-dried.
 Although we know that’s not always possible!
-Just takes a lot of time, especially when you have dense locks.
+It just takes a lot of time, especially when you have dense locks.
 So, when you do use a blow dryer, set it to cool and apply a heat protectant.

 If you feel that your extensions are too dry or lack shine, you can add some natural oils.
 The best ones are argan and coconut oil.
 You only need to put a little bit on the ends.
 Just avoid the scalp and the roots.